Renter Beware: 4 Hidden Costs of Apartment Life

 CEE Standard: Buying Goods and Services

-Moving out is a huge step that some of your students may be ready to take or are at least thinking about.
-Most may not be aware of how expensive it is to move out.
-Walk them through this article and help them understand some of the hidden costs they may not have thought of and help them determine what they need to do to prepare themselves.
+Most of your students may not be aware of how expensive it is to move out and live on their own or with roommates.
+Walk them through this article and help them understand some of the hidden costs they may not have considered and help them determine what they need to do to be prepared.

-You’ve finally decided to move away from home or from your college town and started looking for an apartment in the city.
-Independence is awesome, but take some time to do your research before you jump on the first apartment you see.
-There are many hidden costs that come with an apartment, and you should know what you’re getting into in order to make a smart decision.
+You’ve finally decided to move away from home or from your college town and started looking for an apartment.
+Independence is awesome, but take some time to research before you jump on the first apartment you see.
+There are many hidden costs that come with an apartment, and you should know what some are so you are financially prepared..

 Hidden Costs to Consider